lindeloev/mcp/README.md

 ## Variance change and prediction intervals
 You can model variance by adding a `sigma()` term to the formula.
-The inside `sigma()` can take everything that the formulas outside do.
+The inside `sigma()` can take everything that the formulas outside do and models log-SD, ensuring that SD stays positive.
 Read more in [the article on variance](https://lindeloev.github.io/mcp/articles/variance.html).
 The example below models two change points.
-The first is variance-only: variance abruptly increases and then declines linearly with `x`.
+The first is variance-only: variance abruptly increases and then declines on the log scale with `x`.
 The second change point is the stop of the variance-decline and the onset of a slope on the mean.

 Effects on variance is best visualized using *prediction intervals*.
 See more in the documentation for `plot.mcpfit()`.